LEGO officially reveals upcoming BTS set with Jung Kook, Jimin, SUGA, and other minifigs

 Jung Kook, SUGA, and co hit the stage in March

 The upcoming LEGO BTS set will be hitting store shelves officially later this spring with a $99.99 price tag.
-It’ll land as a LEGO Shop.com exclusive when it officially begins shipping sometime early on in March.
-We’re waiting for a direct confirmation from the LEGO Group on the exact date as of now, though.
+It’ll land as a LEGO Shop.com exclusive when it officially begins shipping officially on March 1.

 9to5Toys’ Take